Box Plot

 A box plot displays the five-number summary (minimum, Q1, median, Q3, maximum) of a data set using a box and whiskers.

-Why is Box Plot important?
+What is the Box Plot formula?

 Prerequisites